eex

 Market Data Vendors

-Yes, the external usage does not only include the onward dissemination of raw data, but also of derived data, understood as any product or service (including consultancy), that includes, or is based on EEX Group DataSource products.
+Yes, the external usage does not only include the onward dissemination of raw data, but also of derived data, understood as any product or service (including consultancy), that includes, or is based on EEX Group DataSource Products.

 Yes, a license is needed if your standard prices (e.g. published in an official price list on your website) are built upon EEX Group DataSource.